Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays the first 10 lines of a file with specifications Script takes a list as input and prints contents that appear once Script that displays line with pattern root in passwd
+Script that displays the first 10 lines of a file with specifications Script takes a list as input and prints contents that appear once Script that displays line with pattern root in passwd Script that displays the no of line with pattern bin in file passwd